Profile information

 Description

-We are an energetic French-Australian family of 6 (four girls aged 9yo, 7yo fraternal twins, and a 4yo, and parents Jennifer and Thomas).
-We also have a lively Australian Shepard x Border Collie puppy who lives outdoors.
+We are an energetic French-Australian family of 5 (four girls aged 11yo, 9yo fraternal twins, 6yo, and me).
+We also have by a lively Australian Shepard x Border Collie puppy who lives outdoors.

 We live in an modern, passive eco home on 14 hectares (about 35 acres) of land, consisting of a small orchard, lots of native woodland, some pasture, our house, and the original farmhouse.
 We live just outside the medieval walled city of Sarlat in the picturesque Dordogne region.

-Our main project is to renovate the run-down farm house to give it the traditional "Périgourdine" façade.
-We also have a lot of ongoing activities on the land, including fruit and berry picking (seasonal); gardening and land maintenance; and wood cutting.
+I’m a single Mum and I’m looking for someone or a couple to help around the house.
+We also have ongoing activities on the land, including fruit and berry picking (seasonal); gardening and land maintenance; and wood cutting.

 Gardening